jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: If the server is still running 60 seconds after a shutdown, it is killed
 - Improvement: Check for enough split points on sampling
 - Improvement: Routed packages with empty tuplestore list are not send to server
-- Improvement: The deleted tuple request is resubmitted on failure
+- Improvement: All network requests are resubmitted on failure
 - Bugfix: Fixed dimensions / distribution group name in OSM SSTable converter
 - Bugfix: Prevent waiting on already closed network connections
 - Bugfix: Zookeeper initial population can be done in parallel